Spanish football rivalries – Derbies in La Liga

 Athletic Club vs Real Sociedad

-As of 2025, Athletic appear to be in the ascendancy again, but whether it’s at San Mames or the Reale Arena, you can still count on there being a cracking atmosphere on derby day.
+La Real were cup winners again in 2026, but Athletic also still boast a strong team, featuring several of Spain’s 2026 World Cup-winning stars.
+Whether it’s at San Mames or the Reale Arena, you can still count on there being a cracking atmosphere on derby day.

 Spanish Football rivalries